Definitions of key concepts used across KS Insight’s frameworks, white papers, and diagnostic tools.

 The New Feedback Sandwich - Connect, Clarify, Collaborate - replaces the classic praise-critique-praise model with a structure that makes the relationship strong enough to carry the truth.

 The old feedback sandwich fails because people know exactly what's coming.
 The first compliment triggers defensiveness, and the real message gets diluted.
-Work today is too interdependent and too psychologically complex for performance theatre.
+Work today is too interdependent and too psychologically complex for performance theater.
 Leaders need a way to give feedback that's direct, respectful, and grounded in partnership.

 • Clarify: name the facts, your interpretation, and the impact - then ask for their perspective.
 Without the ask, you're making a speech.